-Gilbert is a locally based photographer, and veterinary scientist with Dutch descent.
+Gilbert is a locally based photographer and veterinary scientist of Dutch descent.
 His photography work exemplifies his naturalist perspectives and environmentally conscious motives.
 Specializing in New Zealand landscapes and vineyards, developing mesmerizing images of nature’s beauty.
 Gilbert’s musings and stunning imagery from his September residency can be reviewed on his blog.

 The 2016 and current winner of the Kenneth Myer Artist’s / Writer’s Retreat is Joanna Murray-Smith.
-Joanna is a Melbourne based playwrite, screenwrite & novelist.
-She is joined at the Whare Kea Chalet on their 14 day retreat by Australian Photographer Sarah Ducker.
+Joanna is a Melbourne based playwright, screenwriter & novelist.
+She is joined at the Whare Kea Chalet on their 14-day retreat by Australian Photographer Sarah Ducker.